krasen86/documentation/.gitlab/issue_templates/mergeRequest_template.md

 ## Related Issue:
-- Issue here, can use keywords such as classes
+- Issue here, can use keywords such as closes, fixes, helps

 ## Proposed Changes:
 - Changes here